moshix/mvs/README.md

 40. A JCL and PLI aware small editor

+41. A generalized IP address parser for all your NICS (important when you do IPv4 stuff with Hercules)

-41.  and more...much, much more
+42.  and more...much, much more